 Am I eligible for this scholarship?

-To qualify for this scholarship you should be an EU, EEA or Swiss applicant who has been a resident in the UK, an EU or EEA country or Switzerland for a minimum of three years.
+To qualify for this scholarship you should be an EU, EEA or Swiss applicant, who has been resident in either the UK, an EU or EEA country or Switzerland for a minimum of three years.

 All applicants fulfilling this criterion will automatically receive our Creative Development Scholarship.
 There is no need to complete any additional paperwork.